upcvqa/final/report.md

 We tried to improve the metrics by adding `dropout` layers between the fully connected layers of the classifier and batch normalization but the accuracy peaked around 25% and didn´t get better, even if the model was trained for more epochs.
 A quick analysis of the dataset showed it was highly inbalanced, with answers 1, 2 and 3 outnumbering the others alltogether.
 We used a weighted loss using #annotations/freq(annotation) to see what was the impact on the accuracy.
-The result was:
+The result was: more classes participated in the accuracy but the overall accuracy didn't improve.

+A new dataset of 7500 samples (+ 250 for validation) with same selection as before (answers 1-20).
+Accuracy raised to 35%.
+Below expectations considering the task had been simplificated.